 Nothing in life is free.
 Saving 10-20lbs on basic gear weight is far from free!
 Even though I can still use most of my old gear (i.e. my sleeping bag for car camping, my heavy crampons for ice or my large head lamp for canoe trips), I still spent hundreds of $$$ switching over to lighter gear.
 The biggest expenses by far were on the shelter, pack and sleeping gear.

 But the cost of going light has to be weighed in terms besides just the money.
 According to me, the benefits of enjoying tough mountaineering, hiking and canoe trips into middle and hopefully old age are far more important than a few hundred bucks invested now.
-My knees were weak when I started climbing mountains over a decade ago.
+My knees were weak when I started climbing mountains almost two decades ago.
 Through careful training and using poles and light'ish gear, I've managed to keep them reasonably functional so far.
 Now I have to invest some more in them to keep the rest of me going another 10, or 20, or 40 years!

 There is another cost to going light.
 I might lose the occasional summit or end goal due to compromising on equipment to save weight.
 South Twin is a good example of where this already occurred for me.
 Thinking there'd be plenty of snow on the climb, a bunch of us left our full steel crampons at home.
 This meant we weren't confident climbing the 35-40 degree hard glacial ice on our flimsy (and light) aluminum crampons.
 When one of our party tried going around the bare ice to make tracks for the rest of us, he fell in a crevasse and our trip was over for the day.
 To this day, I still don't have South Twin...
 I've been pushed to the edge a few times thanks to crampon issues.
 On Mount Fryatt my aluminum crampons felt skimpy too, and I really wanted a second ice axe for one of the icy gully moves.